-Entry at the time of purchase of supplies:
+Entry at the Time of Purchasing Supplies

 When supplies are purchased, they are recorded by debiting supplies and crediting cash.
-The journal entry is given below:
+The journal entry is given below.

-Adjusting entry at the end of accounting period:
+Adjusting Entry at the End of Accounting Period

-At the end of the accounting period, the cost of the supplies used during the period is computed and an adjusting entry is made to record supplies expense.
+At the end of the accounting period, the cost of the supplies used during the period is computed and an adjusting entry is made to record the supplies expense.
 This entry is made as follows:

-The Green Company purchased office supplies costing $500 on January 1, 2016.
-Out of which, supplies costing $150 remained unused on December 31, 2016.
+The Green Company purchased office supplies costing $500 on 1 January 2016.
+Out of this, supplies costing $150 remained unused on 31 December 2016.

-Required: In the books of Green Company:
+Required: In the company’s books:

-- make a journal entry on January 1, 2016, when the office supplies are purchased.
+- Make a journal entry on 1 January 2016, when the office supplies are purchased

-(2).
-When cost of supplies used is recorded as supplies expense:
+2. When cost of supplies used is recorded as supplies expense

-Supplies expense for the period: $500 – $150 = $350
+Supplies expense for the period = $500 – $150 = $350